 3. Providing alcoholic beverages at any time to an individual who is under 21 years of age is strictly prohibited.

 4. Adverse behavior - as a result of alcohol consumption and regardless of age - including but limited to, disruption, disorderly conduct, public intoxication, and sexual misconduct shall be a violation of the Code of Student Rights and Responsibilities (Code).

 5. The sale of alcoholic beverages by any person, group, or organization without a license is strictly prohibited.

 6. Students, groups, or organizations found responsible for providing alcohol to minors and selling or distributing alcohol in violation of state law shall be in violation of the Code.

-7. Students hosting parties where (a) minors are allowed to consume alcohol (b) alcohol is provided to minors, (c) provided in excess to others, (d) otherwise distributed in violation of the law are subject to sanctions outlined in the Code of Student Rights and Responsibilities up to and including suspension or expulsion from the University.
+7. Students hosting events (including but not limited to parties, "pre-gaming," "socials" etc.) where (a) minors consume alcohol (b) alcohol is provided to minors, or (c) alcohol is otherwise distributed in violation of local ordinances or state laws are subject to sanctions outlined in the Code of Student Rights and Responsibilities up to and including suspension or expulsion from the University.
 Groups and organizations are subject to sanctions up to and including suspension of recognition or withdrawal of recognition.

 B. On Campus: With respect to the service, possession, or consumption of alcoholic beverages on the Ball State University campus, state statutes, and city ordinances will be enforced in addition to the following regulations: